Preft/Butler-Project3-GroupG/README.md

 #### Top Features
 ![original_features.png](presentation/images/original_features.png)

-* A random forest regressor model (sklearn library) was chosen over a linear regression, model bassed on having the highest accuracy.
-Optimization of the model was evaluated by removing features bassed on accuracy of model and training scores (Table 1).
+* A random forest regressor model (sklearn library) was chosen over a linear regression model bassed on accuracy.
+Optimization of the model was evaluated by removing features with low training scores (Table 1).
 After exploring multiple combinations of features three models were created.
 The first model contained nine-features with the least impactful one removed.
 The second model included the ICO Composite and the year.
 The final model contained ISO composite, year, and Brent annual average.
 The last two models will be considered for web deployment due to simplicity considerations.
 Graph C contrasts the nine-feature model predicted global retail price vs observed global retail price.
 The three models were saved in this repository.

 #### Feature Contribution
 ![best_features.png](presentation/images/best_features.png)